 - Put out your PORCH yard sign(s) each month.
-Say, two or three days before the scheduled pick-ups, to remind neighbors that it’s time to purchase a few extra items at the grocery store to help restock the shelves of local pantries.
+Two or three days before the scheduled pick-ups, this can remind neighbors that it’s time to purchase a few extra items at the grocery store to help restock the shelves of local pantries.

-- If someone is new to the neighborhood, be sure to introduce yourself and PORCH!
+- If someone is new to the neighborhood, be sure to introduce yourself and tell them about PORCH!

-You can learn more about the role of Neighborhood Coordinator by watching this five minute video.
+You can learn more about the crucial role of Neighborhood Coordinator by watching this five-minute video.